TISUnion/Carpet-TIS-Addition/website/docs/loggers.md

 `/log item <events>`

-Info when something happens to an item entity, for example item despawned after 5min
+Inform when something happens to an item entity, for example item despawned after 5min

 Available events:
 - `create`: An item entity is created in the world for any kinds of reason.
 Stack trace is included in the message